sukanya-joshi/Snowflake_Churn_Intelligence_Agent/README.md

 # Churn Intelligence Agent using Snowflake ML and Snowflake Intelligence
 This is a project which combines Snowflake ML and AI to build a churn intelligence agent.
+Please refer to this github repo from the Snowflake that this was cloned from: https://github.com/Snowflake-Labs/sfguide-getting-started-with-cortex-agents/tree/main

 ### Streamlit App Screenshots:
 <img width="1694" height="817" alt="Screenshot 2025-10-15 at 3 10 44 PM" src="https://github.com/user-attachments/assets/86171dc7-83dc-4f87-97af-f38ea562fdd1" />